 This budget reflects a steadfast commitment to extracurricular activities, commencement ceremonies, and in-school suspension programs, as determined by each school's per-pupil allocation.
 While the overall school allocation remains fixed, individual schools have adjusted their budgets, reallocating funds between student activities, supplies, and textbooks to best meet their unique needs.
-Additionally, the budget maintains consistent funding of \$25,000 for our mandatory GED program provided by Bridgeport, as well as for exam proctors and intramural costs.
+Additionally, the budget maintains consistent funding of \$25,000 for our mandatory GED program provided by Bridgeport, as well as intramural costs.
 To account for inflationary pressures, there is a slight increase in funds dedicated to interscholastic insurance and districtwide cell phone expenses.
-Overall, the budget increases by \$8,090, or 3.44%.
+Overall, the budget increases by \$11,090, or 7.71%.